padobrik/padobrik/README.md

 ## **Hey there!**

-My name is Fedor, I am programming enthusiast.
+My name is Fedor, a programming enthusiast.

-Now doing my Master's degree at Peter the Great Saint Petersburg Polytechnic University in Biomedical Informational Systems and Technologies, also working as ML Engineer at GrainFox.
-The vast part of my free time I spend to do some code with machine learning applications and web development.
+I am an MSc in Biomedical Computing from [Peter the Great Saint Petersburg Polytechnic University](https://english.spbstu.ru/) and am currently working as an ML Engineer and FullStack Web Developer at GrainFox.
+The vast part of my free time is dedicated to ML research, specifically in the areas of Computer Vision (CV) and Natural Language Processing (NLP).

-Hope you enjoy my GitHub profile.
+I hope you enjoy exploring my GitHub profile.
 Welcome!

 ![padobrik's GitHub stats](https://github-readme-stats.vercel.app/api?username=padobrik&show_icons=true&theme=radical)